sharpmachine/framework/wp-content/plugins/advanced-custom-fields/readme.txt

 * Update: gave acf a css update + new menu structure
 * Bug fix: fixed a few issues with wysiwyg js/css in wp3.3
 * Bug fix:  fixed page_name conflicting with normal pages / posts by adding a "acf_" to the page_name on save / update
 * Performance: location metabox - limited taxonomies to hierarchial only.
+Posts and Pages have now been limited to 25

 = 3.0.4 =
 * Bug fix: WYSIWYG is now compatible with WP 3.3 (May have incidentally added support for gravity forms media button!
 But not 100% sure...)